 (The beginning of “The Knight’s Tale” from the famous Ellesmere manuscript)

 True to his nature, the form of “The Knight’s Tale” is orderly and noble.
 It is told in perfect iambic pentameter, with a sing-song couplet rhyming pattern.
 The tale is told in four parts as a chivalric romance of courtly love, a story that is rife with allusion to classical mythology.
 This is unusual.
 Why does the Knight feature the Pagan gods so prominently in his tale, when he is such a fierce defender of Christendom?
-Notably, the narrator of “The Knight’s Tale” appears not even to be the Knight.
-It is told in the first-person tense by someone who gives certain descriptions that indicate he was a direct witness to the story.
+Notably, the narrator of “The Knight’s Tale” may not even be the Knight.
+It is told in the first-person by someone who gives certain descriptions that indicate direct witnessing of the story.
 Thus, the tale is diluted by several layers of narrative.
 It is told by an anonymous person (likely an ancient Greek shepherd who is explicitly not a “theologian”).
 The story is then recounted by the Knight, and finally documented by Chaucer.

 At any rate, The Knight’s Tale opens with a Latin subscript by Statius from his Roman epic the Thebaid (the text is even amusingly referenced at 2294) in reference to the mythical ancient king of Athens, Theseus, and his conquest of Thebes.
 Perhaps the Knight sees a certain degree of Theseus’s patriotic triumphs in himself.
 He spends minimal time discussing the broader story of Theseus (he recognizes that he has a ‘larger field to plow,’ and that his ‘oxen in his plow are weak.’
 He wants to allow others the chance to compete for the prized meal at the Tabard Inn).